 Essentially a small outdoor mall, "Two Rodeo" manages to create the illusion of freestanding storefronts, variously faced with brick, stone and marble.
 There is a sidewalk café, two pricey restaurants, and tenants such as Tiffany, Cartier, Charles Jourdan, Valentino, Christian Dior, and Jose Eber.
 The center even offers free, two-hour valet parking in its posh underground garage.
 And it is here now, next to the Spanish steps and sparkling fountains of "Two Rodeo," that most tourists pose for the pictures of Rodeo Drive that they will take home to show their friends.

 But it's not just tourists.
-Hollywood.com reports spotting a happy Leonardo DiCaprio shopping there last Christmas, wearing a baseball cap, sunglasses, goatee, longer hair and carrying a large Tiffany & Co. shopping bag.
+Hollywood.com reports spotting a happy Leonardo DiCaprio shopping there at Christmas time, wearing a baseball cap, sunglasses, goatee, longer hair and carrying a large Tiffany & Co. shopping bag.
 Other stars they spotted in the same season included Britney Spears, Calista Flockhart, Warren Beatty, Val Kilmer, Danny DeVito, Don Johnson, Rod Stewart and Gregory Peck.

 Yet beyond "Two Rodeo," most of fabled Rodeo Drive is surprisingly humble in appearance.
 Trees line both sides of the avenue, as well as the center divider (which is always planted with colorful flowers, rotated to match the current season).
 Most of the small shops do not appear extraordinary - at least not from the outside; inside, though, many of the shops are opulent.